 Install the proper trim molding at the doorways to achieve the transition and along the walls to cover the edges of any gaps along the wall due to irregularity.
 Complete the job by using the wood filler that coordinates with the installed engineered flooring to fill any gapping along the joints or areas where brad nails were used in the trim or the flooring.
-Clean the finished floor with Premium Hardwood Floor Cleaner.
+Clean the finished floor with hardwood floor cleaner.